gakarak/quarry_searcher_sentinel2/README.md

 #### Usage example (python-commands, )
-The distribution directory will be referred to below as $ wdir
+The distribution directory will be referred to below as $wdir

 ###### (1) download sentinel2 example data